usmansbk/blog-draft/markdowns/redux.md

 }
 ```

-We've made our `createStore` function more maintainable by separating concerns, but we've also introduced an old problem again.
+Now, we've made our `createStore` function more maintainable by separating concerns, but we've also introduced an old problem again.

 Our `todoReducer` knows way too much about our state ― Hello, Tight coupling.
 This makes it easy to introduce bugs like this::